-The Authority's Treasury Management Strategy for 2023/24 was agreed in February 2023.
+The Authority's Treasury Management Strategy for 2024/25 was agreed in February 2024.

 The emphasis continued to be on security (protection of the capital sum invested) and liquidity (keeping money readily available for expenditure when needed) with some flexibilities being increased to reflect the evolution of the money markets.
 The Strategy and limits were consistent with the approved capital programme and revenue budget.
-It is impossible in practical terms to eliminate all credit risk but the Authority seeks to be as prudent as possible.
+It is impossible in practical terms to eliminate all credit risk, but the Authority seeks to be as prudent as possible.

-The amount of interest received on short term balances was £0.874m at an average rate of 4.99% (compared to the Bank of England base rate which was initially 5.00% and then increased during the year, ending at 5.25% in March).
+The amount of interest received on short term balances was £0.787m at an average rate of 5.08% (compared to the Bank of England base rate which was initially 5.25% and then reduced during the year, ending at 4.5% in March).
 During the year, and in accordance with its Treasury Strategy, the Authority continued to invest in the highest quality rated banks and using fixed term and notice accounts alongside continued use of overnight access cash money market funds.
-The Authority also continued to invest in environmental, social and governance (ESG) funds, where they met our criteria for security and liquidity and either matched or exceeded the rates offered by non ESG products.
+Investments can be placed to Environmental, Social and Governance (ESG) funds that meet the Authority's policy criteria for security and liquidity and when such funds offer comparable or better returns than similar non ESG funds.
+Whilst there have been no suitable opportunities to invest in ESG products during the year the Authority has made greater use of the Local Authority market to invest short term where rates have exceeded those offered by other counterparties.

-The Authority's current strategy is to maintain external borrowing at the level of the Capital Financing Requirement (CFR).
-This reflects the policy of avoiding new borrowing by running down spare cash balances.
-Officers continue to review the need to borrow taking into consideration the potential increases in borrowing costs, the need to finance new capital expenditure, refinancing
+At the end of 2024/25 the Authority was under borrowed by £0.877m when compared to its closing Capital Financing Requirement (CFR) This reflects the policy of avoiding new borrowing by running down spare cash balances.
+Officers continue to review the need to borrow taking into consideration the potential borrowing costs.

-2024/25 and beyond
+2025/26 and beyond

-The Authority's original budget for 2024/25 was set at £50.000m, an increase of 11% over the previous year, and in light of the financial challenge facing the Authority in the future, Members agreed to raise Council Tax by 2.99% taking a Band D property to £107.49.
-Despite the financial challenges ahead, the Authority continues to provide the communities of East Sussex and the City of Brighton & Hove with a round the clock service for £2.07 per week (for the average household).
+The Authority's original budget for 2025/26 was set at £50.868m, an increase of 1.75% over the previous year, and in light of the financial challenge facing the Authority in the future, Members agreed to raise Council Tax by £5 taking a Band D property to £112.49.
+Despite the financial challenges ahead, the Authority continues to provide the communities of East Sussex and the City of Brighton & Hove with a round the clock service for £2.16 per week (for the average household).
 The Medium Term Finance

-Plan (MTFP) for the five years to 2028/29 sets out how the Authority plans to achieve financial sustainability through a balanced budget over the medium term.
-Both the budget and the MTFP were set in the context of significant uncertainty for fire funding beyond the one year funding settlement from Government for 2024/25.
+Plan (MTFP) for the five years to 2029/30 sets out how the Authority plans to achieve financial sustainability through a balanced budget over the medium term.
+Both the budget and the MTFP were set in the context of significant uncertainty for fire funding beyond the one year funding settlement from Government for 2025/26.
 The potential financial risks facing the Authority include: